 How to enable payments on your website

-You'll receive an API Key with permissions for the types of payments you specified earlier.
+You can create an API Key with permissions for the types of payments you require.
 An API Key identifies you in our system and serves as your password.

 When you make a payment or create an object in Straal, you should send an API Key in the header of an HTTP request as Basic Auth password, with the user left empty.
 See the usage in the API Reference.

 You'll also receive a Merchant ID (MID), which means that there will be an environment for processing your transactions set up in our system.
 Some Payment Gateways use an MID to identify the Merchant, but in Straal it's enough to use an API Key for this purpose.